triolinho/stats_project/README.md

 2) Property Owners: Will your your property value increase if more media is produced in your area?

-3)Communities where films are made: Are crimes more common in areas that are filmed in more frequently?
+3) Communities where films are made: Are crimes more common in areas that are filmed in more frequently?

 Data Processing
 -